 We strive to make the best choices for the environment in production, but any way you look at it, production creates pollution.
-We are very aware of that and that’s is why we have committed to offsetting both our historic and future carbon footprint and continue to explore ways to do better.

 We are not perfect and while there is a lot of work to be done, we are excited to be taking great steps forwards in our commitment to conduct as responsible and sustainable business practises as possible - and give back.

 We all have a part to play when it comes to sustainability and part of being a sustainable consumer is making sure you get the most out of your products.
 We are proud of the quality of our gloves and with proper care, they should serve you in your photography adventures for years to come.

 Here are our tips for caring for your gloves.

 Hand Wash Your Gloves.AndKeep them the far away from the tumble dryer.
 As the gloves have 100 % merino wool liners, the wool may shrink or twist in the tumble dryer if not handled properly, so don’t take any chances here.